Pranav20Agrawal/Trustworthy-AI-for-Medical-Imaging/README.md

 State-of-the-art deep learning models like YOLOv8 can detect brain tumors with over 97% accuracy.
 However, **high accuracy is not enough for safe clinical adoption.** These models are often poorly calibrated, meaning their confidence scores do not reflect the true probability of being correct.
 For example, a model might be 95% confident but correct only 75% of the time.
 This "trust gap" makes it dangerous to use these models for high-stakes decisions, like prioritizing patient scans.

-Our baseline evaluation of a standard YOLOv8s model confirmed this issue, revealing a high **Expected Calibration Error (ECE) of 0.199**, indicating significant overconfidence.
+My baseline evaluation of a standard YOLOv8s model confirmed this issue, revealing a high **Expected Calibration Error (ECE) of 0.199**, indicating significant overconfidence.

 ![Reliability Diagram Before Calibration](assets/reliability_diagram_BEFORE.png) *The initial reliability diagram of the baseline model, showing a clear gap between confidence (orange) and actual accuracy (blue), quantifying the "trust gap."*

 ---

-## Our Novel Solution: A Clinically-Aware Framework
+## My Novel Solution: A Clinically-Aware Framework

 This project introduces a multi-stage, context-aware calibration framework that addresses the research gaps in existing literature.
-Instead of using a "one-size-fits-all" correction, our engine dynamically adjusts the model's confidence based on clinically relevant factors.
+Instead of using a "one-size-fits-all" correction, my engine dynamically adjusts the model's confidence based on clinically relevant factors.

 ### Key Features & Contributions

 1.  **Image Quality Assessment Module:**
-    * We engineered a module to quantify the sharpness of every MRI scan using the **Variance of the Laplacian**, a fast and effective proxy for image quality.
-Our analysis provided definitive evidence that low image quality directly correlates with reduced model reliability, justifying a quality-aware approach.
+    * I engineered a module to quantify the sharpness of every MRI scan using the **Variance of the Laplacian**, a fast and effective proxy for image quality.
+My analysis provided definitive evidence that low image quality directly correlates with reduced model reliability, justifying a quality-aware approach.

 2.  **Context-Aware Calibration Engine:**
-    * **The Super-Hybrid Method (32 Groups):** Going beyond simple calibration, we performed a detailed error analysis and found that a model's reliability is affected by a combination of **image quality, tumor class, tumor size, and location**.
-We developed a fine-grained calibration strategy that learns a unique correction temperature for 32 distinct clinical contexts.
+    * **The Super-Hybrid Method (32 Groups):** Going beyond simple calibration, I performed a detailed error analysis and found that a model's reliability is affected by a combination of **image quality, tumor class, tumor size, and location**.
+I developed a fine-grained calibration strategy that learns a unique correction temperature for 32 distinct clinical contexts.
-    * **Dynamic Temperature Regression (DTR) - The Final Model:** Our most advanced contribution is a regression model (`GradientBoostingRegressor`) that *predicts* the optimal calibration temperature in real-time based on a continuous vector of clinical features.
+    * **Dynamic Temperature Regression (DTR) - The Final Model:** My most advanced contribution is a regression model (`GradientBoostingRegressor`) that *predicts* the optimal calibration temperature in real-time based on a continuous vector of clinical features.
 This moves beyond discrete groups to provide an infinitely granular and adaptive calibration, achieving the best performance.

 3.  **Model-Agnostic Validation:**
-    * We proved our calibration framework is a generalizable solution by applying it to a completely different architecture (**YOLOv5s**).
+    * I proved my calibration framework is a generalizable solution by applying it to a completely different architecture (**YOLOv5s**).
 The framework still achieved a significant **~30% improvement in reliability**, demonstrating its robustness.

 4.  **Intelligent Triage System:**
     * A complete clinical triage application was developed and deployed using **Streamlit**.
 The application uses the trustworthy, calibrated confidence scores to automatically sort cases into three priority queues: **Red (Urgent)**, **Yellow (Standard)**, and **Green (Routine)**, simulating a real-world clinical workflow.